 Tags: baking, bread

-For the bread recipe, see Baking with Julia by Dorie Greenspan.
-It’s also here, and there’s even a video of Lauren and Julia making pumpernickel together.
+For the recipe, see Baking with Julia by Dorie Greenspan (a modified version of the dough recipe itself is also here and there’s a video here that includes Kominiak shaping, cutting and baking the fougasse).
 Don’t forget to check out the rest of the TWD Blogroll!